glmxndr/node-traceur-repl/README.md

     traceur> x
     1

-If you want to see how traceur transpiles, prepend your command by `:c`.
+If you want to see how traceur transpiles in ES5, prepend your command by `:5`.
+In this case, the transpiled code is not executed, only shown.
 For instance:

-    traceur> :c let x = 1
+    traceur> :5 let x = 1
     "use strict";
     var x = 1;